matthewfeickert-talks/talk-uc-berkeley-vision-talk-2024/talk.md

       <img src="figures/atlas-women-authors-2019.png"; width=100%>
    </a>
 </p>
-DEIB extends beyond what we see to who people are
+DEIB extends beyond what we .italic[see] to all facets of people ]
-]
 .kol-2-4[
 <br>